Baltimore Atlas: FreqWeaver Adapter for Semi-supervised Ultra-high Spatial Resolution Land Cover Classification: Experiment

 \subsection{Ablation Studies}

-To evaluate the contribution of each component within the proposed framework, we conducted extensive ablation studies, as shown in Table~\ref{tab:ablation_Quantitative}.
-In each experiment, specific modules—FreqWeaver (FW) and the Uncertainty-Aware Teacher Student Model (UATS)—were selectively enabled or disabled to analyze their individual impact on segmentation performance.
+To evaluate the contribution of each component within the proposed framework, we conduct extensive ablation studies, as shown in Table~\ref{tab:ablation_Quantitative}.
+In each experiment, specific modules—FreqWeaver (FW) and the Uncertainty-Aware Teacher–Student Framework (UATS)—are selectively enabled or disabled to analyze their individual impact on segmentation performance.

-\textbf{Effectiveness of FreqWeaver.} We introduce FreqWeaver (FW) to decouple the frequency and temporal components within SAM2, enabling a parameter-efficient mechanism to capture complex patterns in remote sensing imagery.
+\textbf{Effectiveness of FreqWeaver.} We introduce FreqWeaver (FW) to decouple the frequency components and apply specific modeling within SAM2, enabling a parameter-efficient mechanism to capture complex patterns in remote sensing imagery.
 Experimental results show that, compared to full fine-tuning, our method achieves a 2.81\% improvement in IoU and a 3.25\% improvement in Dice score, while updating only 5.96\% of the total parameters.
 These findings highlight the effectiveness of FreqWeaver in fine-tuning large vision models for remote sensing tasks and provide a scalable pathway for adapting foundation models under strict resource constraints.

 \textbf{Effectiveness of the Uncertainty-Aware Teacher–Student Model.} We introduce the Uncertainty-Aware Teacher–Student model (UATS) to mitigate the impact of unreliable pseudo-labels, which are common in remote sensing imagery due to complex backgrounds and ambiguous boundaries.
 By incorporating uncertainty estimation into the consistency learning framework, UATS effectively downweights noisy supervision and makes better use of unlabeled data in the semi-supervised setting.
 As shown in our experiments, adding UATS on top of FreqWeaver leads to a 2.58\% improvement in IoU and a 2.14\% improvement in Dice score.
 These results demonstrate the importance of uncertainty modeling in enhancing model robustness and generalization across diverse remote sensing scenes.